 The Volunteer Center of Sheboygan County (VC) is a community impact program of United Way that focuses on connecting community members, businesses, and groups with local nonprofit agencies and serves as a network for nonprofits.

-Help us recognize the individuals, groups, and businesses that dedicate their time to giving back through volunteerism efforts in Sheboygan County!
-Check out the list of this year's nominees!
+Please visit our facebook page to help us recognize the individuals, groups, and businesses that dedicate their time to giving back through volunteerism efforts in Sheboygan County!